Crucifix

 A crucifix (from the Latin cruci fixus meaning '(one) fixed to a cross') is a cross with an image of Jesus on it, as distinct from a bare cross.
 The representation of Jesus himself on the cross is referred to in English as the corpus (Latin for 'body').
+The crucifix emphasizes Jesus' sacrifice, including his death by crucifixion, which Christians believe brought about the redemption of mankind.
+Most crucifixes portray Jesus on a Latin cross, rather than a Tau cross or a Coptic cross.